Den-Mwangi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-function that adds two integers and returns the result. function that prints all natural numbers from n to 98, followed by a new line. function that prints the n times table, starting with 0.
+function that adds two integers and returns the result. function that prints all natural numbers from n to 98, followed by a new line. function that prints the n times table, starting with 0. prints the sum of the even-valued terms, followed by a new line.